 This specifies a list of IP addresses to which queries are forwarded.
 The default is the empty list (no forwarding).
-Each address in the list can be associated with an optional port number.
-A default port number can be set for the entire list.
+Each address in the list can be associated with an optional port number and/or DSCP value, and a default port number and DSCP value can be set for the entire list.

 Forwarding can also be configured on a per-domain basis, allowing for the global forwarding options to be overridden in a variety of ways.
-Particular domains can be set to use different forwarders, or have a different forward only/first behavior, or not forward at all; see zone.
+Particular domains can be set to use different forwarders, or have a different forward only/first behavior, or not forward at all; see zone Block Grammar.